 A Guide to Car Loans & Interest Rates in Malaysia

 But when it comes to getting a car loan, many (especially first-time buyers!) do not fully understand how it works.
-So, to make it easier for everyone to understand what car loans are all about, here is a basic guide on car loans.
+So, to help you understand how car loans in Malaysia work, here is a basic guide on car loans including the interest rates from local banks like Maybank and CIMB

-However, here are some basic car loan terms (that we have also mentioned above) to know before we dive deeper into this topic.
+Here are some basic car loan terms you should know before we dive deeper into this topic.

-• Interest Rate: This is the overall cost of taking out a loan – it is the price you pay to borrow money from the bank.
-It depends on the base rate that is provided by the bank, which can go up and down depending on the country’s economy.
+• Interest Rate: This is the price you pay to borrow money from the bank.
+The car loan interest rates in Malaysia depend on the base rate that is provided by the bank, which can go up or down depending on the country’s economy and decisions by Bank Negara.

 • Margin of Finance: The proportion of the car’s cost that the bank will lend to you.
-Basically, this refers to how much the bank will be financing or forking out for your car’s cost.
+Basically, this refers to how much the bank will be financing your car’s cost.

 • Installment: The amount that you need to pay monthly to the bank to clear off your loan.